Suggested donation: 20-100/$0.25 each; 101-1000/$0.20 each; 1001-5000/$0.15 each.

 …whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.
 (1 John 3:4)

-When Paul declared the law (whatever it was) was “added because of transgressions” that occurred during the previous pre-Mosaic dispensation, he provided additional proof that Yahweh’s moral law existed prior to Mt.
+With this truism in mind, Paul provided additional proof that Yahweh's moral law existed prior to Mt.
 Sinai.
-The sins alluded to by Paul in Galatians 3 were transgressions of Yahweh’s commandments, statutes, and judgments during the period between Adam and Moses.
-Where there is no law, there can be no transgression; therefore, the moral laws of Yahweh existed before the exodus of the Israelites from Egypt and could not have been the law that was added at Mt.
+In Galatians 3:19, he declared that the law at Mt.
+Sinai was "added because of transgressions."
+The sins he alluded to were transgressions of Yahweh's commandments, statutes, and judgments during the period between Adam and Moses.
+Where there is no law, there can be no transgression; therefore, the moral laws of Yahweh had to exist before the exodus of the Israelites from Egypt.
+They could not have been the law that was added at Mt.
 Sinai.
-As a result, they also could not have been the added law abolished by Yeshua.7
+As a result, neither could they have been the added law Jesus abolished.7

 The Added Law

-If Yahweh’s commandments, statutes, and judgments were not the law to which Paul alluded in Galatians 3, to what law was he referring?
-Hebrews 7:19-22 uses the words “covenant” and “law” interchangeably.
-Although comprised of other components, a covenant is a law itself, only more comprehensive in its scope and application.
+If the commandments, statutes, and judgments were not the added law Paul alluded to in Galatians 3, then what law was he referring to?
+Hebrews 7:19-22 uses the words "covenant" and "law" interchangeably.
+A covenant is a law itself, only more comprehensive in its scope and application.

 Wherefore then serveth the law [Mosaic Covenant]?
 It was added because of transgressions [of Yahweh’s commandments, statutes, and judgments during the Abrahamic Covenant]….
 (Galatians 3:19)

-Many contemporary Christians believe the Old Covenant law was superseded by a “higher” New Covenant law.
-Although the New Covenant did supersede the Old Covenant (Hebrews 7:22, 8:6-7), it does not supersede the Old Covenant canon because the moral laws under both Covenants are the same.
-One covenant replaced the other, but the moral law of Yahweh is the same under both covenants.
+Many contemporary Christians believe the Old Covenant law was superseded by a higher New Covenant law.
+Although the New Covenant does supersede the Old Covenant (Hebrews 7:22, 8:6-7), it does not supersede the Old Covenant canon.
+The moral laws under both Covenants are the same.
+One covenant replaced the other, but the moral law of Yahweh transcends both covenants.

 Compulsory vs. Voluntary Compliance

-The major difference between the Mosaic and Abrahamic Covenants was compulsory versus voluntary compliance.
-Paul wrote to the Galatian Christians that the law – the Mosaic Covenant – was added because of Israel’s transgressions.
-Because the Israelites did not love Yahweh and their fellow man enough to freely comply with the moral laws in existence from the beginning with Adam, Yahweh put them under compulsory compliance – “in custody” (Galatians 3:23 NASB) – by way of the Mosaic Covenant, which provided us a written record of Yahweh’s moral code.
-Under that Covenant, the Israelites were compelled to keep His laws in order to be justified before God.
-Moses explained it in the following fashion:
+The chief difference between the Abrahamic and Mosaic Covenants was voluntary versus compulsory compliance.
+Paul wrote to the Galatian Christians that the law—the Mosaic Covenant—was added because of Israel's transgressions.
+The Israelites did not love Yahweh and their fellow man enough to freely comply with the moral law, which had been in existence from the beginning with Adam.
+As a result, Yahweh put them under compulsory compliance—"in custody" (Galatians 3:23 NASB)—by way of the Mosaic Covenant.
+Under that Covenant, the Israelites were compelled to keep His moral laws (and the added ceremonial and sacrificial ordinances) in order to be justified before Him.
+Moses offered the following explanation:

 …it shall be our righteousness, if we observe to do all these commandments before YHWH our God, as he hath commanded us.
 (Deuteronomy 6:25)

-It was this compulsory compliance for righteousness that Yeshua abolished:
+It was this compulsory compliance for righteousness that Jesus abolished:

 …Christ is the end of the law for righteousness to every one that believeth.
 (Romans 10:4)

-Paul did not say that Yeshua was the end of the law period, but rather that He was the end of the law (the Mosaic Covenant) for righteousness.
-Yeshua was the end of the Mosaic Covenant, not Yahweh’s commandments, statutes, and judgments.
+Paul did not say that Jesus was the end of the law period, but rather that He was the end of the law (the Mosaic Covenant) for righteousness.
+Jesus was the end of the Mosaic Covenant, not Yahweh's commandments, statutes, and judgments.
 Contrast Deuteronomy 4:13 with Hebrews 8:8-10:

 And he [Yahweh] declared unto you [Israel] his [Mosaic] covenant, which he commanded you to perform, even ten commandments; and he wrote them upon two tables of stone.
 (Deuteronomy 4:13)

-…Behold, the days come, saith YHWH, when I will make a new covenant with the house of Israel and with the house of Judah….
-For this is the covenant that I will make with the house of Israel after those days, saith YHWH; I will put my laws into their mind, and write them in their hearts….
+...Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah....
+For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts....
 (Hebrews 8:8-10)

 Under the Mosaic Covenant, the Israelites were compelled to keep the commandments, statutes, and judgments, which had been written on stone.
-Under the Abrahamic and Christian Covenants (which are essentially the same), those same commandments, statutes, and judgments, written on our hearts and minds, were and are obeyed voluntarily.
+Under the Abrahamic and Christian Covenants (which are essentially the same), those same commandments, statutes, and judgments are written on our hearts and minds.
+We obey them voluntarily out of love for God and man.

-Yeshua’s sacrifice and resurrection did not abolish Yahweh’s law.
-Instead, it reestablished it as Yahweh initially intended it to have been observed.
-From the beginning, Yahweh’s intent has been for His people to voluntarily keep His commandments, statutes, and judgments, thereby confirming His never-changing morality.
+Jesus' sacrifice and resurrection did not abolish Yahweh's moral law.
+Instead, it reestablished the law as He initially intended it to have been observed.

-New Covenant Christians are empowered by Yahweh’s indwelling Spirit to do what was impossible under the Mosaic Covenant without His Spirit:
+New Covenant Christians are now empowered by God's indwelling Spirit to do what was impossible under the Mosaic Covenant:

 That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit….
 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you….
 (Romans 8:4-9)

-Because Yahweh’s law is spiritual (Romans 7:14), we require the indwelling Spirit of God in order to keep it fully.
+Because God's law is spiritual (Romans 7:14), we require the indwelling Spirit of God in order to keep it fully.

-Although obedience is voluntary under the New Covenant, anyone who does not obey Yahweh’s laws is nevertheless carnal and at enmity with Him.
-Such a person does not love Yahweh, as demonstrated by his refusal to obey His laws (John 14:15, 21; 1 John 5:2-3), the transgression of which constitutes sin (1 John 3:4).
+Although obedience is voluntary under the New Covenant, anyone who does not obey Yahweh's law is nevertheless carnal and at enmity with Him.
+Such a person does not love God, as demonstrated by his refusal to obey His law (John 14:15, 21; 1 John 5:2-3), the transgression of which constitutes sin

-The Mosaic Covenant was added because of Israel’s transgressions “til the seed [Yeshua] should come.”
-He has come, thereby abolishing the Mosaic Covenant.
-He did not, however, abolish Yahweh’s moral law.
-God forbid He would abolish what was perfect:
+The Mosaic Covenant was added because of Israel's transgressions "til the seed should come."
+Jesus has come, thereby abolishing the Mosaic Covenant.
+He did not, however, abolish Yahweh's moral law.
+God forbid He would abolish what is perfect:

 The law of YHWH is perfect, converting the soul: the testimony of YHWH is sure, making wise the simple.
 (Psalm 19:7)